 Near the Indiana border, Hueston Woods surrounds Acton Lake with a little something for everyone.
 The park has hiking trails, campsites for tents and RVs, boat rentals, horseback riding, a lodge with an excellent restaurant, and even opportunities to go fossil-hunting.
 Get more details here.

 Hiking and camping are the main draws at this park, but water activities from boating to swimming can be enjoyed here as well.
 It’s in a prime location surrounding Delaware Lake, about forty minutes north of Columbus.
 Read more about this park.

 6. East Harbor State Park, Lakeside-Marblehead

 East Harbor State Park, located about an hour east of Maumee Bay (#2 above), is another paradise where you can enjoy the sandy shores of Lake Erie.
-The campground has scenic full hookup sites, trails for hiking, and fourteen picnic tables with views of the lake and surrounding marshlands.
+The campground has scenic full hookup sites, hiking trails, and picnic tables with views of the lake and surrounding marshlands.
 More info.

 7. Rocky Fork State Park, Hillsboro

 Surrounding Rocky Fork Lake, this park is a waterside oasis.
 There are boat rentals available, and on most days, the lake is great for catching bass and walleye.
 While you’re here, check out the 18-hole disc golf course in the South Beach area.